thecosignstudio/process/_chapters/02-research-and-concept.md

 ### Define the competitors
 For UX designers, evaluating the competition involves looking at the designs of products that are both in direct and indirect competition.
 Products that **directly compete** with each other are looking to solve the same problem.
 They often offer the same core functionalities and have an overlapping user base. **Indirect competitors** either have a different user base or a different service offering, while some aspects of the products overlap.

+To better define competition answer the following questions:

 - Have you benchmarked against your main competitors recently?
 - What is your competitor’s mission (if it exists)?